Online Teacher Identity

 Brief Description

 Learning in online courses depends highly on the quality of the course design and implementation – and yet this quality varies significantly across online courses.
 How can we prepare instructors to design and facilitate engaging and effective learning experiences?
-Recognizing this unmet need, Warner developed a sequence of courses to learn how to teach online, as well as an Advanced Certificate and a Master’s degree in Online Teaching – and is continuing to enhance these offerings.
+Recognizing this unmet need, in 2013 Warner developed a sequence of courses to learn how to teach online, as well as an Advanced Certificate and a Master’s degree in Online Teaching – and is continuing to offer and enhance these programs and courses.
 These programs are among a handful of online teacher preparation programs registered with New York State Education Department.

 Key accomplishments to date

-• Designed an innovative sequence of three courses – EDE484: Online Teaching & Learning (hybrid-online), EDE486: Designing Online Courses (fully-online), EDE488: Practicum in Online Teaching (hybrid-online).
+• In 2013, we designed and launched an innovative sequence of three courses – EDE484: Online Teaching & Learning (hybrid-online/fully online), EDE486: Designing Online Courses (fully-online), EDE488: Practicum in Online Teaching (hybrid-online) – as core to the new Advanced Certificate and M.S. programs.

-• 22 of these students designed and implemented new online courses at Warner, and as such were instrumental to the rapid growth of our “online start-up”.
+• Several of the students who completed the Advanced Certificate also designed and implemented new online courses for Warner, and as such were instrumental to the rapid growth of our “online start-up”.

-• A dissertation study on the first course in the sequence has shown its effectiveness in engaging participants in valuable identity work; case-studies of 7 out of the 8 students enrolled in the course have been conducted, articulating the “kind of online teacher” each aspired to be by the end of the course, and the impact key design elements of the course had on them.
+• A 2019 dissertation study by Farzana Sultana Hafsa on the first course in the sequence has shown its effectiveness in engaging participants in valuable identity work; case-studies of all but one of the 8 students enrolled in the course have been conducted, articulating the “kind of online teacher” each aspired to be by the end of the course, and the impact key design elements of the course had on them.

 Links for More Information